 Postgraduate Diploma in Chinese Herbal Medicine

-We offer full Chinese Herbal Medicine training as a postgraduate Diploma Course, for Acupuncturists or other TCM professionals wishing to add CHM to their treatment options.
+We offer full Chinese Herbal Medicine training as a part-time postgraduate Diploma Course, for Acupuncturists or other TCM professionals wishing to add Chinese Hrbal Medicine (CHM), which is one of the treatment methods of TCM, to their treatment options.

-The postgraduate Diploma in Chinese Herbal Medicine (Dip.CHM) is a part-time programme, run at our college in Dublin, which provides theoretical, practical and clinical training in CHM for professional Acupuncture practitioners, enabling them to augment their TCM therapeutic options with the addition of what, for many ordinary Chinese people, represents “Real” Chinese Medicine – the use of Chinese Medical Herbs and Prescriptions.
+The postgraduate Diploma in Chinese Herbal Medicine (Dip.CHM), run at our college in Dublin, provides theoretical, practical and clinical training in CHM for professional Acupuncture practitioners, enabling them to augment their TCM therapeutic options with the addition of what, for many ordinary Chinese people, represents “Real” Chinese Medicine – the use of Chinese Medical Herbs and Prescriptions.

 Course Aim